otterstedt/starlink.otternet.ca/README.md

     * Obstructed: 28 seconds
     * Other Outages: 40 seconds

+- 2021-07-30T23:00:00 Last 12 Hours
+    * Obstructed: 36 seconds
+    * Other Outages: 32 seconds

 ## Observations
 It seems the dish reset some "knowledge" after reboot.
 Obstructions went up after restart even though a slightly higher altitude of the Dishy.
 The obstructions image from the Dishy statistics shows a bit less red obstructions than before.

+After the firmware __[e825ab2c-1e21-4e24-bc77-6ffe80e76669.uterm.release](https://docs.google.com/spreadsheets/d/1nsdLZ34VVX1qNVlDlAErzLov-fb_ZWgpYAQJWp_W8ic/edit#gid=383580049)__, the interruptions dropped significantly.
+The heatmap image of obstructions is no longer available in the dishy GUI.
+Not sure if it was removed or it doesn't show when there is low impact.
+The tree tops are still there.

 ## Firmware